kostyaVyrodov/education/languages/js/README.md

 Scope chain (замыкание) allows to get variables from the parent's variables environment.
 A `scope` is about where you can access a variable

 In JS our lexical scope (available data + variables where the function was defined) determines our available variable.
 Not where the function is called (dynamic scope).
-Lexical scope is about where a function was written
+Lexical scope is about where a function was written, dynamic scope where a function is executed.

 ![Scope chain](./images/scope-chain.png)